 -

-Step 1: Cleaning the chanterelles: Clean gently: Wipe the chanterelles with a damp cloth or use a mushroom brush to remove impurities.
-Avoid washing them with plenty of water to preserve their flavor and texture.
+Step 1: Cleaning the chanterelles: Clean gently: Wipe the chanterelles with a damp cloth or use a mushroom brush to remove any impurities.
+Avoid washing them under running water to preserve their flavor and texture.
 If the chanterelles are large, cut them into smaller pieces.

 -

 Step 2: Cook the chanterelles: Heat the butter: In a large skillet, melt the butter (or heat the olive oil) over medium heat.
-Once melted, add the chopped garlic cloves and fry until golden brown (about 1 minute).
-Add the chanterelles: Add the chanterelles to the pan and sauté over medium heat for 5 to 7 minutes, stirring occasionally.
-The chanterelles should become tender and golden, while releasing their cooking water.
-Allow the water to evaporate or drain it before moving on to the next step.
+Once melted, add the minced garlic cloves and sauté until golden brown (about 1 minute).
+Add the chanterelles: Add the chanterelles to the skillet and sauté over medium heat for 5 to 7 minutes, stirring occasionally.
+The chanterelles should become tender and golden brown, while releasing their cooking liquid.
+Let the liquid evaporate or drain before proceeding to the next step.

 -

-Season: Salt and pepper the chanterelles according to your taste.
-Add a touch of lemon juice if you want to add a slight acidity to the dish.
+Season: Salt and pepper the chanterelles to taste.
+Add a squeeze of lemon juice if you want to add a touch of acidity to the dish.

 -

-Step 3: Add the dill: Incorporate the dill: Off the heat, add the chopped fresh dill to the chanterelles and mix gently.
-The dill brings an herbaceous freshness that contrasts with the richness of the mushrooms.
+Step 3: Add the dill: Off the heat, add the chopped fresh dill to the chanterelles and mix gently.
+The dill adds a herbaceous freshness that contrasts with the richness of the mushrooms.

 -

-Serve immediately: Chanterelles sautéed with garlic and dill are best served hot, as an accompaniment to meat or potatoes, or simply, as I did, with a tartlet. chanterelles and a salad.
+Serve immediately: Sautéed chanterelles with garlic and dill are best when served hot, as an accompaniment to meat or potatoes, or simply, as I did, with a chanterelle tartlet and salad.

 Note

-For an even more delicious version, you can add a spoonful of thick crème fraîche at the end of cooking.
-This will create a creamy sauce that pairs wonderfully with the chanterelles and dill.
+For an even more indulgent version, you can add a spoonful of heavy cream at the end of cooking.
+This will create a smooth sauce that pairs wonderfully with the chanterelles and dill.